informatics-isi-edu/ermrest/user-doc/row-level-security.md

     CREATE POLICY insert_all ON my_example FOR INSERT WITH CHECK (True);
     CREATE POLICY update_all ON my_example FOR UPDATE USING (True) WITH CHECK (True);

 At this point, all data access is possible again.
 In general, the `USING (expr)` part must evaluate to true for existing rows to be accessed while `WITH CHECK (expr)` part must evaluate true for new row content to be applied.
+The `USING` and `WITH CHECK` policies MAY reference column data from the existing or new row data, respectively; it is not possible to consider both existing and replacement row content in a single policy expression.

 ### Example 4: Drop policies to limit it again